prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

 .. _cavitracer_single:

-Detection of intraprotein tunnels, channels and cavities in a single PDB structure
+Detection of intraprotein tunnels and channels in a single PDB structure
 ===============================================================================